Abdelrahman-Abuhelal/Room-Reservation-System/README.md

 # room-reservation-system

-How to Start a Spring Boot Project
+How to Start a Spring Boot Project:

 This guide will walk you through the steps to start a new Spring Boot project using the command line.

-Prerequisites
+Prerequisites:

 Before you begin, you will need to have the following installed on your computer:

 Java Development Kit (JDK) version 17

 Maven build tool

 An IDE (such as IntelliJ or Eclipse)

-Cloning the Repository
+Cloning the Repository:

 To get started, you'll need to clone the repository to your local machine.
 Here are the steps:

 Open a terminal window and navigate to the directory where you want to clone the repository.

-Type the following command to clone the repository: git clone https://github.com/Abdelrahman-Abuhelal/room-reservation-system.git
+Type the following command to clone the repository:

+git clone https://github.com/Abdelrahman-Abuhelal/room-reservation-system.git

 Deploy the application: